Procedural due process

 Procedural due process is a legal doctrine in the United States that requires government officials to follow fair procedures before depriving a person of life, liberty, or property.
 When the government seeks to deprive a person of one of those interests, procedural due process requires at least for the government to afford the person notice, an opportunity to be heard, and a decision made by a neutral decisionmaker.
-Procedural due process is required by the Due Process Clauses of the Fifth and Fourteenth Amendments to the United States Constitution.
+Procedural due process is required by the Due Process Clauses of the Fifth Amendment (for federal matters) and Fourteenth Amendment (for matters at the state level) to the United States Constitution.

 The article "Some Kind of Hearing" written by Judge Henry Friendly created a list of basic due process rights "that remains highly influential, as to both content and relative priority."
 The rights, which apply equally to civil due process and criminal due process, are the following: